phoddie/compileDataView/readme.md

 <a id="acknowledgements"></a>
 ## Acknowledgements
 The motivation for creating CompileDataView was code kindly shared in the [Embedded JavaScript Gitter](https://gitter.im/embedded-javascript/moddable) by an embedded developer ([@SkyeSweeney](https://github.com/SkyeSweeney)) writing their first JavaScript code.

+Support for TypeScript output was contributed by [Chris Midgley](https://github.com/cmidgley).

 The original syntax of the binary data descriptions was unnecessarily complex.
 Thanks to Patrick Soquet for encouraging me to follow the C model more closely.